SCIM provisioning

 3. Select Attributes and update the attributes to the desired values.

-Assign roles by group
+Step three: Assign roles by group

-1. In the Okta admin portal, select Directory, then People.
+1. In the Okta Admin portal, select Directory, then People.

 2. Select YOUR GROUP, then Applications.